 HELEN PRESTON GLASS, B.Sc.N., M.A., M.Ed., & Ed.D., (Columbia), LL.D.
 (Hon.
 Causa, Memorial), LL.D.
 (Hon.
 Causa, Western)

 Dr. Glass began her career teaching nursing at the Holy Family School of Nursing, in Prince Albert, Saskatchewan, from 1953 to 1955.
 Here, she taught courses in foundations, issues and trends in nursing at both undergraduate and graduate levels, and developed and taught a new clinical teaching program.
 She then moved on to Victoria General Hospital, in Winnipeg, Manitoba, where she taught both basic sciences and clinical nursing courses.
-She earned a Certificate in Teaching and Supervision from the University of Manitoba in 1958, and furthered this pursuit at Columbia University Teacher’s College, completing her Bachelor of Science in Nursing in 1960, Master of Arts in 1961.
-She then became the first person to assume the position of Education Secretary for the Manitoba Association of Registered Nurses.
-As such, she was responsible for planning and conducting workshops and institute for registered nurses in practice and education, and providing consultation to Schools of Nursing.
-She also acted as liaison with other health disciplines in Manitoba, and as secretary to the various committees associated with MARN.
+She earned a Certificate in Teaching and Supervision from the University of Manitoba in 1958, and furthered this pursuit at Columbia University Teacher’s College, completing a Bachelor of Science in Nursing in 1960 and a Master of Arts in 1961.
+She then became the first person to assume the position of Education Secretary for the Manitoba Association of Registered Nurses (MARN).
+As such, she was responsible for planning and conducting workshops and providing consultation to Schools of Nursing.
+Glass acted as liaison with other health disciplines in Manitoba, and as secretary to the various committees associated with MARN.
 She was also instrumental in creating the Manitoba Nursing Research Institute (now the Manitoba Centre for Nursing and Health Research).

 In 1962, she joined the Faculty of the University of Manitoba School of Nursing, teaching programs for both new students and registered nurses.
 She was primarily responsible for the design and implementation of introductory and third year level courses for the first four-year baccalaureate nursing program which began in 1963.
 After completing her Master of Education in 1970, and Doctor of Education (Nursing) in 1971, again at Columbia University, Dr. Glass returned to the Faculty, and in 1972 became full professor and Director of the School of Nursing.
 She received honorary Doctor of Law degrees from Memorial University in 1983, the University of Western Ontario in 1986, St. Francis Xavier University in 1991, and the University of Montreal in 1993, and an honorary Doctor of Science degree from McGill University in 1995.